 Comparable to our previous observations in human, worm, and fly, the pseudogene complement in mouse strains, reflects an organism specific evolution, highlighting pseudogenes as ideal markers of genome remodelling processes.
 However, despite the strain dependent evolution, the pseudogenes share a number of similarities, in particular regarding their biogenesis and diversity.
 As such we noticed a uniform ratio of processed to duplicated pseudogene of 4 to 1 in all of the strains, a result consistent with previous observations in human.
 The higher proportion of processed pseudogenes accounting for ~80% of the total, is in agreement with earlier findings that suggest retrotransposition as the primary mechanism for pseudogene creation in numerous mammalian species \cite{22951037}.
 Moreover, examining the retrotransposon activity, and in particular the L1 content, we observed that while the majority of human pseudogenes have been formed relatively recently through a single burst of retrotransposition \cite{22951037}, the mouse lineage shows a sustained renewal of the pseudogene pool through successive retrotranspositional bursts.
 The sequence context of the processed pseudogenes indicates that the various retrotransposons exhibit differential contributions to the pseudogene set over time.

 Since a pseudogene’s likelihood of creation is related to its parent’s functional role and expression level, they can act as a record of their parent gene’s expression level and perhaps provide insight into the past importance of their parent gene.
 The link between the creation of processed pseudogenes and parent genes associated with key biological functions is further supported by an enrichment of parent genes amongst mouse essential genes.
 Meanwhile, duplicated pseudogenes record events that shaped both the genome environment and function during the organism’s evolution.
 Furthermore, the wealth of functional genomics assays available for the experimentally relevant mouse strains presents an opportunity to investigate both the activity of parent genes as well as pseudogene genesis.
 As expected we observed that parent genes have higher levels of expression relative to non-parents both during embryo development as well as in adult tissue.
-Moreover, time series expression analysis during embryo development suggest that most pseudogene creation is commonly related to the high expression levels of housekeeping genes.
+Moreover, time series expression analysis during embryo development suggest that most pseudogene creation is commonly related to the high expression levels of housekeeping genes (Figure SF4).

 To better understand the evolutionary and functional relationship between the pseudogenes in the 18 strains we constructed a pan-genome pseudogene set as the union of all individual strain complements and resulting in over 45,000 unique entries.
 The pan-genome pseudogene repertoire distinguishes three types of pseudogenes: universally conserved (present in all of the 18 studied strains), multi-strain (present in at least 2 of the strains), and strain specific (unique to a specific strain), accounting for 6, 23, and 71% of the elements respectively.
 Despite the large number of strain specific pseudogenes in the pangenome set, these account for only 25% of the total pseudogenes in any particular strain, a comparable proportion to the universally conserved pseudogenes present in each strain.
 Moreover, the pseudogene cross strain relationship identified from the pangenome allows us to have a closer look at their evolution by studying the conservation of their chromosomal location.
 In particular, we observed a stark contrast between the high level of genomic loci retention shared by the laboratory strains and the lack of conservation noticed when looking at the outgroup species.
 These results hint at multiple large scale genomic rearrangements in the mouse lineage.
 This is especially noticeable in the case of Mus Pahari as has been recently reported by large scale chromosomal imagining and karyotype analysis \cite{Flicek2017, Kolmogorov2017}.